lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6/UDP compression

-The most common case using the mechanisms defined in this document will be a LPWAN DEV that embeds some applications running over CoAP.
+The most common case using the mechanisms defined in this document will be a LPWAN Dev that embeds some applications running over CoAP.
 In this example, three flows are considered.
 The first flow is for the device management based on CoAP using
-Link Local IPv6 addresses and UDP ports 123 and 124 for DEV and APP, respectively.
+Link Local IPv6 addresses and UDP ports 123 and 124 for Dev and App, respectively.
 The second flow will be a CoAP server for measurements done by the Device (using ports 5683) and Global IPv6 Address prefixes alpha::IID/64 to beta::1/64.
 The last flow is for legacy applications using different ports numbers, the